bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Writing a WPS process
 ---------------------

-In Birdhouse, we are using the :term:`PyWPS` implementation of a :term:`Web Processing Service`.
-Writing a WPS process in Birdhouse is the same as in PyWPS.
+In birdhouse, we are using the :term:`PyWPS` implementation of a :term:`Web Processing Service`.
+Writing a WPS process in birdhouse is the same as in PyWPS.
 The PyWPS documentation has a `tutorial on writing a process <http://pywps.org/docs/>`_. *Please* follow this PyWPS tutorial.

 To get started more easily, you can install :ref:`Emu <emu:installation>` with some example processes for PyWPS.